h3imdall/ftp-remote-edit/README.md

 # Ftp-Remote-Edit

-Edit files on your server without creating a project.
-You do not need to download the whole project files from the server.
-Just connect and edit the files.
-On save the file is written to the server.
+Edit files directly on your server without having to create a local project.
+You don't have to download the files of the complete project from the server.
+Simply connect and edit your remote files.
+When saving the files, they are automatically updated on the server.

-With the right click context menu you can add, delete and rename your files and directories.

 ![A screenshot of your package](https://raw.githubusercontent.com/h3imdall/ftp-remote-edit/master/screenshot.png)